OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 )
 ```

+For mobile apps it's more and more used to authenticate both the message sender and receiver by using JWT.
 JWT implementations are available for all major programming languages, like PHP<sup>[2]</sup> or Java Spring<sup>[3]</sup>.

 #### Static Analysis

 Identify the JWT library that is used on server and client side.
-It should be checked if there are any known vulnerabilities available for the JWT libraries in use.
+Check if there are any known vulnerabilities available for the JWT libraries in use.

 The following best practices should be verified in the JWT libraries<sup>[7]</sup>:
 * Verify the signature on server-side at all times for all incoming requests containing a token.